(few words about money-shopping madness and uncontrollable or impulse consumerism)

 The shift in modern advertising is the movement from detailed information that we need to make up our mind to symbolism and manipulation.
 It celebrates being impulsive – and that actually is what advertising wants from us: automatic responses (the more we think things through, the less likely we are to buy something).
 Corporations spend millions not to assume you will buy things but that they make you buy at any cost.
 And that how the business runs today.

 The irony of the Impulse society is that, for all the emphasis on personal pleasure, the output we get is anxiety.
-If we keep following the impulse consumer behaviour, we will replicate similar behaviours in relationships with other people.
-We will struggle to make, or keep, long-term commitments.
+If we keep following the impulse consumer behavior, we will replicate similar behaviors in relationships with other people.
+We will struggle to make, or keep long-term commitments.
 We already find it harder to engage with people or ideas that don’t relate directly and immediately to us.
-Empathy weakens, and the trend towards materialism is also increasingly tricks us into losing the personal connections that make us happy.
+Empathy weakens, and the trend towards materialism is also increasingly tricking us into losing the personal connections that make us happy.
 It leaves us physically weak and so socially isolated that people could barely hold a face-to-face conversation.
 We end up being controlled by our impulses (and buying more and more things to satisfy every sort of emotional or social problem).
+And to sum up – this not needed consumption leads to the massive waste crisis.

 What is it for us?